ouya/docs/windows8.md

 3. Continue with step 3 above in the Windows 8 section.

-# Windows 8 and Great
+# Windows 8 and Greater

 * Note: `Disable driver signature verification` will revert back to **enabled** after a reboot.
 So you may have to repeat the above process initially while installing the unsigned drivers.